-- 1.0 To demonstrate competency in the rectangular coordinate system, a student should be able to: - 1.1 Define the parts of the rectangular coordinate system. - 1.2 Graph lines using points, intercepts, and slope. - 1.3 Find the slope of a line and interpret slope as an average rate of change. - 1.4 Use slope to determine parallel and perpendicular lines. - 1.5 Write the equation of a line given points, slope, or intercepts. - 2.0 To demonstrate competency in basic relations, functions, and operations, a student should be able to: - 2.1 Define and identify relations and functions. - 2.2 Determine the domain and range of relations and functions. - 2.3 Evaluate functions using function notation. - 2.4 Determine the intervals for which a function is increasing, decreasing, or constant. - 2.5 Determine the intervals for which a function is continuous. - 2.6 Use functions to model data. - 2.7 Identify characteristics and evaluate piecewise-defined functions. - 2.8 Identify characteristics, evaluate, and graph various functions using translations. - 2.9 Determine whether a function is even or odd. - 2.10 Find the sum, difference, product, and quotient of functions. - 2.11 Determine the difference quotient. - 2.12 Find the composition of functions and determine the effect on domain. - 3.0 To demonstrate competency in polynomial and rational functions, a student should be able to: - 3.1 Determine domain and range. - 3.2 Identify increasing, decreasing, and constant functions. - 3.3 Graph quadratic functions. - 3.4 Find and use the vertex of a quadratic function in an application. - 3.5 Use long division and synthetic division algorithms for polynomials. - 3.6 Determine zeros and factors of functions using a variety of algebraic techniques. - 3.7 Determine the value of a polynomial function using the remainder theorem. - 3.8 Create a polynomial function given zeros of the function. - 3.9 Sketch the graph of a polynomial function. - 3.10 Use the intermediate value theorem for polynomial functions. - 3.11 Determine the asymptotes of a rational function. - 3.12 Sketch the graph of a rational function. - 4.0 To demonstrate competency in exponential and logarithmic functions, a student should be able to: - 4.1 Identify characteristics and determine the inverse of a function. - 4.2 Evaluate exponential and logarithmic functions. - 4.3 Expand and condense expressions using logarithmic properties.
+- 2.1 Solve linear equations and inequalities. - 2.2 Solve rational equations. - 2.3 Solve equations involving radicals. - 2.4 Solve absolute value equations and inequalities. - 2.5 Solve quadratic equations and inequalities for real and complex solutions using factoring, square root property, completing the square, the quadratic formula, and substitution. - 2.6 Use the discriminant to describe solutions to quadratic equations. - 2.7 Solve applied problems involving linear, rational, radical, absolute value, and quadratic equations. - 3.0 To demonstrate competency in the rectangular coordinate system, a student should be able to: - 3.1 Define the parts of the rectangular coordinate system. - 3.2 Graph lines using points, intercepts, and slope. - 3.3 Find the slope of a line and interpret slope as an average rate of change. - 3.4 Use slope to determine parallel and perpendicular lines. - 3.5 Write the equation of a line given points, slope, or intercepts. - 4.0 To demonstrate competency in basic relations, functions, and operations, a student should be able to: - 4.1 Define and identify relations and functions. - 4.2 Determine the domain and range of relations and functions. - 4.3 Evaluate functions using function notation. - 4.4 Determine the intervals for which a function is increasing, decreasing, or constant. - 4.5 Determine the intervals for which a function is continuous. - 4.6 Use functions to model data. - 4.7 Identify characteristics and evaluate piecewise-defined functions. - 4.8 Identify characteristics, evaluate, and graph various functions using translations. - 4.9 Determine whether a function is even or odd. - 4.10 Find the sum, difference, product, and quotient of functions. - 4.11 Determine the difference quotient. - 4.12 Find the composition of functions and determine the effect on domain. - 5.0 To demonstrate competency in polynomial and rational functions, a student should be able to: - 5.1 Determine domain and range. - 5.2 Identify increasing, decreasing, and constant functions. - 5.3 Graph quadratic functions. - 5.4 Find and use the vertex of a quadratic function in an application. - 5.5 Use long division and synthetic division algorithms for polynomials. - 5.6 Determine zeros and factors of functions using a variety of algebraic techniques. - 5.7 Determine the value of a polynomial function using the remainder theorem. - 5.8 Create a polynomial function given zeros of the function. - 5.9 Sketch the graph of a polynomial function. - 5.10 Use the intermediate value theorem for polynomial functions. - 5.11 Determine the asymptotes of a rational function. - 5.12 Sketch the graph of a rational function. - 6.0 To demonstrate competency in exponential and logarithmic functions, a student should be able to: - 6.1 Identify characteristics and determine the inverse of a function. - 6.2 Evaluate exponential and logarithmic functions. - 6.3 Expand and condense expressions using logarithmic properties. - 6.4 Relate logarithmic and exponential functions. - 6.5 Determine the graphs of logarithmic and exponential functions.